sot-tech/mochi/docs/storage/postgres.md

 _Note: CockroachDB currently does not support index over `inet` type, but it is possible to use `bytea` instead._

+_Note 2: you can add keyword `UNLOGGED` while creating tables `mo_peers` and `mo_downloads` to increase speed, since these tables contain semi-temporary data and may be lost if DB emergency stops.
+NB: `UNLOGGED` tables not replicated across cluster._

 ```yaml
 storage:
     name: pg